The International Mobility Policy, of considerable strategic value in the development of leadership within the Company, deserves special attention.

 Many aspects of the global labour market have imposed a more flexible approach to the international framework that can readily satisfy organisational and individual requirements.

 With this aim in mind, a thorough audit was carried out in 2008 on processes and practises adopted for international mobility, leading to a proposal for general revision of Group policy.

 The new international mobility policy was introduced worldwide in June 2009.

 This new policy substantially revised all possible cases of foreign assignments, regulating the different scenarios in a uniform manner.

-At December 31, 2011, the aggregate expatriate population was 220 persons, with 74% consisting of non-executive employees.
+At the end of 2012, the aggregate expatriate population was around 250 persons, with 72% consisting of non-executive employees.
 15% of them were women, representing 16 different nationalities and transferred to 29 different countries on all five continents.